yucodev/archie_bot/README.md

 # Say hello to Archie!
 ### Who is Archie?
 Archie is our official and main CAD discord bot.
-It will be created using GitHub.
+All content is published in GitHub
-### How it will be programmed?
+### How it's programmed?
-Archie will be programmed in python because it's easier than C++ and more effective than javascript.
+Archie it's programmed in Python because it's easier than C++ and more effective than javascript.
 ### Which file sould be use?
-archie-official.py
+archie_official.py
 ### Tips
-Never show the token in GitHub.
+   - Never show the token in GitHub.
 Use an external config.py file that contains the token, and hide it with a .gitignore file.

 ## Commands